 Guide: English, German, Spanish, Italian, or French-speaking guide (as per option selected)

 • Lines?
 No, thank you.
-Skip-the-line tickets are your golden ticket to breeze past the queue and jump straight into Gaudí’s whimsical world.
+Skip-the-line tickets are your golden ticket to breeze past the queue and jump straight into this whimsical world.

 • Then comes the guided tour, offered in several languages.
-Yes, having someone who actually knows the stories makes all the difference.
-They’ll spill the tea on Gaudí’s wild inspirations, hidden symbols, and the crazy engineering tricks he pulled off.
+Yes, having someone who knows the stories and will spill the tea on all the crazy engineering tricks Gaudí pulled off.

 • And, if you want to go full-on Gaudí immersion, there’s a combo tour with Park Güell and the Sagrada Família.
-Two jaw-dropping landmarks, one smooth ride, zero lines.
+Two jaw-dropping landmarks with zero lines.

 Recommended tickets: